Sawley Abbey: History

+Around same time, Elias De Giggleswicke presented—along with his body for burial—the manors of Stainforth and Langcliffe to the Abbey.
+This included a corn mill at Langcliffe.

 In 1296, the move of the Cistercian monks from Stanlow Abbey to nearby Whalley caused consternation at Sawley.
 The monks here complained that they had both lost some of their income and that the cost of food and building materials had increased in the face of the extra demand.
 Even the hope that Whalley would develop a large tannery had caused the local sellers of tree bark to rise their prices to such an extent that Sawley's tanning operation was nearly destroyed.
 In 1305, at the general chapter of the Cistercian order, the dispute was settled with a command that Whalley should sell any excess produce to Sawley at market rates, and should either abbey's members transgress against the other, those people would be sent to the opposing abbey for punishment.
 In September 1306, Archbishop William Greenfield excommunicated the abbot, John de Houeden, along with most of the senior monks and they were not absolved for seven years.
 The reason for this is no longer known.
-Around this time the Sawley community were further impoverished by attacks of Scots raiding parties, who looted and burnt some of their property, prompting Henry de Percy, 7th Baron Percy to give the church of St. Andrew at Gargrave in 1313.
+Around this time the Sawley community were further impoverished by attacks of Scots raiding parties, who looted and burnt some of their property, prompting Henry de Percy, 1st Baron Percy of Alnwick to give the church of St. Andrew at Gargrave in 1313.

 Despite being a relatively poor establishment, a scholarly tradition developed at the abbey.
 The abbot from 1224 to 1233, Stephen of Sawley, was a well respected spiritual writer, and William de Remmyngton went on to become Chancellor of the University of Oxford in 1372–3.
 An English translation of a Latin work by the 13th-century, scholar-bishop Robert Grosseteste is also thought to have originated here.